-Extreme Reach, Inc.; Extreme Reach Talent, Inc; Extreme Reach Services Group, LLC; CMC Crew Services, Inc; CMC/Forecast, Inc; and Extreme Reach Production Solutions, Inc. (collectively “Extreme Reach”) are committed to respecting and protecting your privacy.
+Extreme Reach, Inc.; Extreme Reach Talent, Inc; Extreme Reach Services Group, LLC; CMC Crew Services, Inc; Extreme Reach Payroll Solutions, Inc.; Slate and Extreme Reach UK Limited (collectively “Extreme Reach”) are committed to respecting and protecting your privacy.

 Information We Collect

 Extreme Reach collects personal information about AdBridge users and user contacts.
 This information is collected when users register, update their user profiles, or add contacts to their AdBridge account.

 Depending on the services Extreme Reach provides to you, we may also collect information about your ads and campaigns, and the ads themselves.

 How Collected Data Is Used

 Extreme Reach uses personal information about AdBridge users and contacts to process orders, deliveries, or other transactions users conduct using the AdBridge platform.
 We may also use your user information to manage the application, track usage, and improve the application services.

 We may also use this information to recommend products and services that might be of interest to you, to send you marketing and advertising messages such as newsletters, announcements, or special offers or to notify you about our upcoming events.
 We may also use such information to provide you products and services, such as to fulfill your requests for products or to help us personalize our offerings to you.
 We also use your personal information to support our business functions, such as fraud prevention or legal functions.